Information and advice

 Section 588G of the Corporations Act 2001 (Cth) (Act) imposes a positive duty upon directors to prevent insolvent trading.
-So what defines ‘insolvent trading’ and how can a director tell if the company is insolvent or not?
-What can directors do to avoid personal liability?
+But what defines ‘insolvent trading’?
+How can a director tell if the company is insolvent or not?
+And what can directors do to avoid personal liability?

 When is a company insolvent?